BenMaltby/RayCaster/README.md

 <img src="./Zombocalypse_screenshot.png" width=785px height=528px>

-I didn't get any marks for making the game pretty.
+It looks trash but is quite fun to play, also I didn't get any marks for making it look good.